Correlates of influenza vaccine uptake in persons with dementia in Canada

 Authors

-• Emma Colleen Grant University of Ontario Institute of Technology
+• Emma Grant University of Ontario Institute of Technology

 Abstract

-As the Canadian population ages and rates of aging related disorders increase, it is important to find medical interventions that can promote health.
-Dementia is becoming an increasing concern among Canadians, with dementia comes the increased risk of infection and a greater chance of adverse health effects following infection.
-This makes it incredibly important to ensure that people with dementia are receiving a seasonal influenza vaccination.
-However, persons with dementia remain below the recommended rate of vaccination.
-This study examines how the presence of comorbidities may impact the rate of influenza vaccination among persons with dementia.
-Key comorbidities relating to dementia include COPD, heart disease, diabetes, and high blood pressure.
-As influenza vaccination for dementia patients is an incredibly important protective factor it is important to incorporate routine care that may increase vaccination rates.
-The presence of heart disease and COPD were both associated with a significantly higher vaccination rates.
+As the Canadian population ages and rates of aging-related disorders increase, it is important to find medical interventions that promote health.
+Dementia is becoming an increasing concern among Canadians, accompanying an increased risk of all infections and a greater chance of adverse health effects following infection.
+This makes it incredibly important to ensure that persons with dementia are receiving a seasonal influenza vaccination.
+However, influenza vaccine uptake in persons with dementia remains below the recommended rate of vaccination.
+The current study examined how the presence of comorbidities may impact the rate of influenza vaccination among persons with dementia.
+Key comorbidities relating to dementia include Chronic Obstructive Pulmonary Disease (COPD), heart disease, diabetes, and high blood pressure.
+As influenza vaccination for dementia patients is an important protective factor, it is important to implement routine care that may increase vaccination rates.
+Data was drawn from the Canadian Community Health Survey (CCHS) 2015-2016 and the indirect measure of Cognitive status scored 4-6 was used to represent the dementia population.
+Information from 130 000 Canadians was available; however, only 418 Canadians met the cognitive status restrictions and were included in the study.
+Chi-squared tests were used to test variable relationships.
+The presence of heart disease and COPD were both associated with a significantly higher vaccination rate.
 However, the relation to routine care was insignificant.
-These findings are important as it raises the question of why heart disease and COPD raised vaccination rates if not due to routine care.
-Continuing research targeting the dementia population is important to find ways to promote protective vaccination such as the seasonal flu shot.
+These findings are interesting, as it raises the question of why heart disease and COPD raised vaccination rates if not due to routine care.
+Continuing research with the dementia population is needed to find ways to promote protective vaccination such as the seasonal flu shot.

 Published